toliaqat/xenon-wiki/Glossary.md

 * For a specific Service Instance, one of the replicas may be designated as owner.
 The precise guarantees regarding owner consistency and operations associated with it are described in the [replication and leader election page](leaderElectionAndReplicationDesignPage)

 ### Runtime
-* The DCP framework code, instantiated as a ServiceHost.
+* The Xenon framework code, instantiated as a ServiceHost.
 The framework manages requests to services, service lifecycle, concurrency, statistics, etc.

 ### Membership
 * A dynamic state capturing the collection of nodes at some moment in time.
 Implemented by the [node group service](NodeGroupService)